plasticmacaroni/bg3-missables/checklist.md

   - Visit camp to find out more about [the boy](https://bg3.wiki/wiki/Thaniel), post-attack
 - Give [Dammon](https://bg3.wiki/wiki/Dammon) what [he needs](https://bg3.wiki/wiki/Infernal_Iron) to help [Karlach](https://bg3.wiki/wiki/Karlach), two times
 # Moonrise Towers
-- ::item_story:: Final chance to get a missable [item](https://bg3.wiki/wiki/Moonlantern).
+- ::item_story:: Final chance to get a [Moonlantern](https://bg3.wiki/wiki/Moonlantern).
 - Get some more tadpoles
   - Convince the guard on the docks to let you investigate the shipping crates
   - Destroy the barrel with the tadpoles after investigating (you can move the crate out of sight of the guards)